simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 ```

 ### Add Information for Folders
 Since in our `init` method we created a new folder called `/rand_nums` to store all of our runs in, we can see this in the `Folders` tab of the Simvue UI.
-However folders can also have metadata, tags and descriptions which can be seen in the UI, that we can set in our run using the `run.set_folder_details` method:
+However folders can also have metadata, tags and descriptions which can be seen in the UI, that we can set in our run using the `set_folder_details()` method:

 ```  py
 import random